tibs/reST-slides-talk/rst-slide-notes.rst

 * Good if you are used to typing, may be much faster to procude slides.
 * Very good if you can't use a mouse or other pointing device, as it is just text.
-* When generating the slides, enables one to concentrate on the text, rather than how the text will look.
+* When generating the slides, enables one to concentrate on the content, not the eventual presentation / layout
 * Version control
 * Fits into traditional toolchains (make and the like)
 * Just text files, so can search and so on